danifus/pssepath/README.rst

 Contributers
 --------------
-Discussion about this module was conducted at the `whit psse forum <https://psspy.org/psse-help-forum/question/3/how-do-i-import-the-psspy-module-in-a-python>`_ involving the following members:
+Discussion about this module was conducted at the `Python for PSSE Forum <https://psspy.org/psse-help-forum/question/3/how-do-i-import-the-psspy-module-in-a-python>`_ involving the following members:

       - Chip Webber
       - JervisW